Januaryzlw/cse455_hw4/README.md

 #### `double cross_entropy_loss(matrix y, matrix p)` ####

 Calculates the cross-entropy loss for the ground-truth labels `y` and our predictions `p`.
+For classification of an image into one of say `N` object classes, `y` is an `N`-length vector with all zero values except for the object class present in the image, for which it is 1.
 Cross-entropy loss is negative log-likelihood (log-likelihood is for logistic regression) for multi-class classification.
 Since we added the negative sign it becomes a loss function that we want to minimize.
 Cross-entropy loss is given by:

     L = Σ(-y_i log(p_i))